-Choose your RPA solution
+6. Select your RPA solution

 We have a detailed guide on how to choose your RPA technology provider.
-Since RPA is an evolving field with new solutions such as no code RPA, it is helpful to spend a bit of time to understand the latest list of things to pay attention while buying an RPA solution.
+Since RPA is an evolving field with new solutions such as no code RPA, it is helpful to spend a bit of time to understand the latest list of things to pay attention to while buying an RPA solution.

-Choose the AI/ML providers to facilitate your RPA deployment
+7. Choose the AI/ML providers to facilitate your RPA deployment

 While RPA is great for automating rules based tasks, it is hard to automate more complex tasks such as getting data from documents with RPA.
 RPA providers may provide ways to program such functionality but since this is not their focus area, the solutions do not tend to be the best performing ones.
 It makes sense to research AI/ML providers that solve the specific problems you are trying to solve.
-For example, invoice automation is easy to automate with almost complete no-touch processing by integrating an API provided by a deep learning solution provider like Hypatos.

-Test your solution
+8. Test your solution

-Run a pilot
+9. Run a pilot

 - Set targets for the pilot: These could be about accuracy (e.g. share of successfully processed invoices) or automation (e.g. cases completed without human intervention).

-- Run a live pilot: Each day, team in charge of the process reviews a random selection of bot output.
+- Run a live pilot: Each day, the team in charge of the process reviews a random selection of bot output.

 - Evaluate pilot results: Run a detailed evaluation considering rare cases and difficult inputs.
 Only finalize the pilot when previously agreed targets are met.